 - To contribute to the comprehensive education of students by complementing their theoretical and practical learning. - To provide knowledge and work methods that are appropriate to the profession that students will practise, in which they will compare and apply the knowledge they have acquired at university. - To aid the development of technical, methodological, personal and participatory skills. - To provide practical experience that facilitates the transition into work.

 3. RIGHTS AND OBLIGATIONS OF STUDENTS ON A PLACEMENT

-During external academic placements, students have the following rights and obligations, as described in Article 9 of Royal Decree 592/2014 and in the UPC's regulations.
+During external academic placements students have the following rights and obligations, as described in Royal Decree 9/592 and in the UPC's regulations.

 Rights